esp-rs/book/src/frequently-asked-questions.md

 cargo espflash save-image --chip esp32 --merge <OUTFILE> --release
 ```

-If you prefer to use [`espflash`][espflash], you can achieve the same result by building the project first and then generating image:
+If you prefer to use [`espflash`][espflash], you can achieve the same result by building the project first and then generating an image:

 ```shell
 cargo build --release